sviperll/ozymandias/maven-profiledep-extension/README.md

 [ERROR]
 ````

-The problem is that only one `java-version` can exists.
+The problem is that only one `java-version` can exist.
 To solve this problem you must explicitly deactivate some profile:

 ````